 Why we do our own printing - because we like to be in control!

 After all Richard’s hard work slaving over a canvas we don’t want our images photoshopped to perfection.
 So, as soon as the paint is dry we take a photo and pop it onto the computer ready for printing.
 We don’t digitally enhance them in anyway; just make sure the colours are a true representation of the original painting.
 We like to see the texture of the canvas, the brush strokes, the highlights and lowlights.
-Look hard enough you can sometimes see tiny imperfections where Richard has made small adjustments to the painting depending on how the composition is coming together - after all nothing in life is perfect and we prefer things that way!
+Look hard enough you can sometimes see tiny imperfections where Richard has made small adjustments to the painting depending on how the composition is coming together.

 From original painting to print